 Amongst my personal favourites are ‘The Birth of Industrial Glasgow: The Archaeology of the M74’ (Society of Antiquaries of Scotland, 2016); ‘Industrial Archaeology: A Handbook’, co-written with Marilyn Palmer and the late Mark Sissons (Council for British Archaeology, 2012); and ‘Manchester: A Hidden History’ (History Press, 2008).
-I usually have at least one book project active (currently its four).
-You can find links to many of these studies on Researchgate and Academia websites, or the University of Salford’s institutional repository pages, whilst others will be discussed on these pages.
+I usually have at least one book project active (currently its three).
+You can find links to many of these studies on the Researchgate and Academia websites, or the University of Salford’s institutional repository pages, whilst others will be discussed on these pages.

 Industrial Archaeology Gazetteers: